mwilber/fask/readme.txt

 Facebook Login and Authorization
 -----------------------------------

 FASK supports both popup and redirect methods of facebook authorzation.
 Use the redirect method only if popup blockers become an issue.
 Simply call the Login(); function at any point in your javascript on or after the page's OnLoad event is called.
-FASK will automatically determinte the user's authorization status based on the permissions set in FBconfig.app.perms.
-When using the popup method, the Login() function will call either HandleAuthorizedUser() or HandleUnauthorizedUser() in js/script.js based on the user's authorization status.
-HandleAuthorizedUser() will set the global variable fb_auth with the user's id number and authorization token for use in graph calls.
-Modify these functions as necessary for your app.
+FASK will automatically determine the user's authorization status based on the permissions set in FBconfig.app.perms as shown above.
+When using the popup method, the Login() function will trigger one of two events: "AuthorizedUser" and "UnauthorizedUser".
+The file js/script.js has example event handlers which will set the global variable fb_auth with the user's id number and authorization token for use in graph calls.
+You may modify these functions or add additional event handlers for your app.

 Like Gate